Joseph Kabris

-Joseph Kabris, born in 1780 in Bordeaux, died at Valenciennes on 23 September 1822.
-His first name is sometimes given as Jean-Baptiste, and his family name is variously spelled as Cabri, Cabry, Cabris, Kabrit or Cadiche.
-He was a sailor who was shipwrecked in the Marquesas Islands in 1795 where he integrated into the local society as evidence by his full-body tattoos marked his acceptance.
+Joseph Kabris (1780 in Bordeaux – 23 September 1822 at Valenciennes), sometimes known as Jean-Baptiste, with alternate last names of Cabri, Cabry, Cabris, Kabrit, or Cadiche, was a sailor shipwrecked in 1795 in the Marquesas Islands, where he integrated into the local society, as evidenced by his full-body tattoos.
 After leaving the island, he was presented to the courts of Europe as an object of curiosity.
-Falling onto hard times, he exhibited himself at fairs before dying of illness in the north of France at the age of 42.
+Falling on hard times, he exhibited himself at fairs before dying of illness in the north of France at the age of 42.

+The American writer Herman Melville is likely to have used Kabris's life in forming the character of Ned Hardy in his second book, Omoo.

 Biography

-Little is known of his youth except that which comes from different brochures which were undoubtedly dictated by him as he was most likely illiterate.
+Little is known of his youth except what comes from several brochures he is thought to have dictated, for he was most likely illiterate.

-He said that he began his life as a sailor quite young, at the age of 14, embarking on the corsair Doumouriez commanded by a captain Renault..
-The Douriez captured a Spanish galleon and was returning to France when it was captured by a squadron of six English vessels and a frigate.
+He said he began his life as a sailor quite young, at the age of 14, embarking on the corsair Doumouriez commanded by a Captain Renault.
+The Doumouriez captured a Spanish galleon and was returning to France when it was captured by a squadron of six English vessels and a frigate.
 Kabris was taken prisoner and sent to the prison ships (hulks) at Portsmouth, England for 15 months.
 He returned to service in the royal army and participated in skirmishes around Quiberon.
-He was wounded in combat and swam over to the British frigate Diamond (captained by Smith) which was anchored in the harbor.
+He was wounded in combat and swam over to the British frigate Diamond (captained by Smith), which was anchored in the harbor.
 Carried to England, he recovered there before resuming work on a whaler (captained by Kuite).

-He left Portsmouth on May 8, 1795 for the South Seas on the English brig London captained by Gardner.
-He claimed that his ship was wrecked near Nuku Hiva (Marquesas Islands) and made it to land along with an English sailor, Edward Robarts with whom he did not remain friends.
+He left Portsmouth on May 8, 1795, for the South Seas on the English brig London, captained by Gardner.
+He claimed that, after his ship was wrecked near Nuku Hiva (Marquesas Islands), he made it to land along with an English sailor, Edward Robarts, with whom he did not remain friends.
 In fact, he deserted his ship in March 1798 along with an English sailor named Walker and took refuge on the island of Nuku Hiva.